Cardiff Giant: Exhibition and exposure as fraud

-However, he was taken aback by the channels on the bottom part of the giant, stating that for such grooving to be created on local Onondaga grey limestone would require years.
+However, he was taken aback by the channels at the bottom of the giant, stating that such grooving in local Onondaga grey limestone would take years.

 Yale paleontologist Othniel C. Marsh examined the statue, pointing out that it was made of soluble gypsum, which, had it been buried in its blanket of wet earth for centuries, would not still have fresh tool marks on it (which it did), and termed it "a most decided humbug".
 Some theologians and preachers, however, defended its authenticity.

 Eventually, Hull sold his part-interest for to a syndicate of five men headed by David Hannum.
 They moved it to Syracuse, New York, for exhibition.
 The giant drew such crowds that showman P. T. Barnum offered $50,000 for the giant.
 When the syndicate refused, he hired a man to model the giant's shape covertly in wax and create a plaster copy.
 He displayed his giant in New York, claiming that his was the real giant, and the Cardiff Giant was a fake.

 As the newspapers reported Barnum's version of the story, David Hannum was quoted as saying, "There's a sucker born every minute" in reference to spectators paying to see Barnum's giant.
 Since then, the quotation has often been misattributed to Barnum himself.

 Hannum sued Barnum for calling his giant a fake, but the judge told him to get his giant to swear on his own genuineness in court if he wanted a favorable injunction.

 On December 10, 1869, Hull confessed everything to the press, and on February 2, 1870, both giants were revealed as fakes in court; the judge also ruled that Barnum could not be sued for terming a fake giant a fake.
 Hull proclaimed that he did not confess because of the pressing criticism, but confessed proudly that he intended for the hoax to be exposed to reveal the tendency of the Christian community to believe in things too easily and to counter the fundamentalist belief that giants once roamed the earth.